RomainSepulchre/DOTS-ECS_Experiments/Notes/Components.md

 }
 ```

+#### When to use enableable components ?

+Enableable components **should be used to avoid structural changes** or to **replace a set of tag components to represent states** (it reduce the number of unique entity archetypes and reduce memory consumption witha better chunk usage).

+Enableable components are perfect for **when we need to change the state of a component often and unpredictably** or **when the number of state permutations are high on a frame-by-frame basis**.

+However, if we expect the state will change at a low frequency or if it will persist for many frames it's better to add/remove components.

+> !
+To prevent a race conditions, jobs with write access to an enableable component might block main-thread operation until the job complete even if the job doesn't enable/disable the component on any entities.

+#### How to work with enableable components ?

+`EntityManager`, `ComponentLookup<T>`, `EntityCommandBuffer` and `ArchetypeChunk` all have specific method for enableable components:

+- `IsComponentEnabled<T>(Entity e)`:
+    - return *true* if entity has the component and it is enabled.
+    - return *false* if entity has the component and it is disabled.
+    - Asserts if the entity doesn't have the component or if the component doesn't implement `IEnableableComponent`.
+- `SetComponentEnabled<T>(Entity e, bool enable)`:
+    - if the entity has the component it is enabled/disabled based on *enable* bool.
+    - Asserts if the entity doesn't have the component or if the component doesn't implement `IEnableableComponent`.

+> `ComponentLookup<T>.SetComponentEnabled<T>(Entity e, bool enable)` can be used to safely enable/disable entities from worker thread since no structural change will happen but the job need to have a write access to component *T*.
+Avoid enable/disable a component on an entity that might be processed by a job on another thread to prevent generating a race condition.

+#### Query enableable components

+**A query requiring for a component *T* will consider an entity with a *T* component disabled as if it doesn't have the component** and the entity won't match the query.
+All `EntityQuery` methods automatically handle enableable components this way.
+For example, `query.CalculateEntityCount()` calculate the number of entity that match the query so entity with disabled component won't be taken into account.

+There is 2 exceptions to that:
+- **Methods that end with *IgnoreFilter* or *WithoutFilter* treat all components as if they are enabled**.
+These are generally more efficient than their filtering equivalent and won't require a sync point.
+- **Queries created with `EntityQueryOptions.IgnoreComponentEnabledState` ignore the state(enabled/disabled)** of enableable components when determining if the entity match the query.

 ### Singleton components

 A singleton component is basically a component that only has one instance in a given world.
 To create it we either can use the `EntityManager` or we can bake an entity that will be the only entity to hold that component in the world.